Things to do - Chile - South America

 The strongest first-day shape in Santiago usually starts with Plaza de Armas and historic center, Cerro San Cristobal, and Museo de la Memoria or Bellas Artes layer and then lets the surrounding district do the rest of the work.

-What usually improves the trip is not adding more boxes but keeping neighborhoods like Central, Old town, and Riverside inside the same route family instead of forcing a cross-city detour every two hours.
+what helps the trip is not adding more boxes but keeping neighborhoods like the center, your arrival area, and the evening base that fits your route inside the same part of town type instead of forcing a cross-city detour every two hours.

 A city starts to feel expensive and tiring when every attraction wins the argument for prime time.
 One anchor and one surrounding neighborhood is usually enough.